-How to Play Sequence Rules
+How to Play Sequence if you hate rulebooks

 Players: 2 to 12 | Game duration from: 10 mins | Game Complexity: EASY How to play Sequence rules in simple steps